alchemy-color/color-negative-inversion/README.md

 * For DNG images originated from scanner software such as Vuescan.
   * You will probably see the DNG profile set to "Embedded".
   * Don't white balance the raw scan as the embedded DNG profile most likely is empty, thus resulting in inadequate color when setting large white balance swings such as the ones originating from the film base.
 Density balance will take care of this further down the line.
   * Load the “🜃 Adobe Standard to Linear” preset.
-This preset won't the Adobe Standard DNG profile as it most likely isn't supported for Vuescan DNGs but the curve that transforms Adobe Standard to linear still proves efficient.
+This preset won't the Adobe Standard DNG profile as it most likely isn't supported for Vuescan DNGs.
+Experiment wether or not the custom curve that transforms Adobe Standard to linear results in better inversions.

 Notes
-* A fundamental initial step in this whole process is preserving the linearity of the contrast in the digital photograph of the negative.
-The curve loaded by this preset draws the reverse shape of the tone curve of the Adobe Standard DNG profile.
+* A fundamental initial step in this whole process is preserving the linearity of the negative reproduction of the negative.
+The curve loaded by the provided preset preset draws the reverse shape of the tone curve of the Adobe Standard DNG profile.
-* Adobe Standard is used for the sake of compatibility.
-The vast majority of digital cameras are supported by this standard.
-When comparing negative inversions made with Adobe Standard versus a custom, highly accurate calibrated profile, the difference is more technical than perceptual.
+* Adobe Standard as a base DNG profile is used in this method for the sake of compatibility as the vast majority of digital cameras are supported.
-* Better accuracy can be achieved with a custom created DNG camera profile specific to the light source used to illuminate the negative.
-Using such a profile negates the usage of print paper color emulation during the inversion stage.

 ## 3. Reversing the negative
 *	Run the “🜃 1.
 Convert to 32-bit” action.
 This will convert the image to 32-bit and the color space to REC.2020 if it hasn’t already been converted.